yiisoft/validator/README.md

 ## Features

 - Could be used with any object.
+- Skip further validation if an error occurred for the same field.
+- Skip validation of empty value.
+- Error message translations.
+- Conditional validation.
+- Could pass context to validation rule.
+- Common rules bundled.

 ## General usage